-For the fourth year in a row, the Howe Area Chamber of Commerce will induct members into the Howe Hall of Honor.
+For the fourth year in a row, the Howe Area Chamber of Commerce inducted members into the Howe Hall of Honor.
 Each April the chamber announces the winners of month-long voting from the general public.
 Nominations started rolling in on January 9 and Harold Taylor was the first person nominated for the 2018 Class.
 He also tallied more votes than any of the 10 nominees.
-Taylor will enter the Howe Hall of Honor with Norman Bennett, Tommy Skipworth, and Bob Williams.
+Taylor entered the Howe Hall of Honor with Norman Bennett, Tommy Skipworth, and Bob Williams.
 The chamber announced early in the year that they would induct the top two vote-getters from the living and deceased categories.
-The chamber announced early in the year that they would induct the top two vote-getters from the living and deceased categories.
 Nominees were Price Hanning, Overton Jay, Marshall Robertson, Artie Stockton, Linda Wall, and Donna Wormsbaker as well as those to be inducted.
-The four members will be officially inducted into the Howe Hall of Honor on May 4, 2018, at 6:30 pm in Downtown Howe.
-That night will also reveal the Howe Business of the Year, Norma J. Wallace Citizen of the Year, and Volunteer Organization of the Year.
+The four members were officially inducted into the Howe Hall of Honor on May 4, 2018, at 6:30 pm in Downtown Howe.
+Also revealed that night was the Howe Business of the Year – Independent Bank, Norma J. Wallace Citizen of the Year – Donna Wormsbaker, and Volunteer Organization of the Year – Keep Howe Beautiful.
 The three top nominees for Business of the Year: Howe Family Dentistry, Independent Bank in Howe, and Palio’s Pizza Cafe.
 The three top nominees for the Norma J. Wallace Citizen of the Year: Anna Anderson, Monte Walker, and Donna Wormsbaker.
 The three top nominees for the Volunteer Organization of the Year: Howe Fire Department, Keep Howe Beautiful, and Peggy’s Porch.